What Is Liquidity? How to Calculate Crypto Liquidity in 2026

 A practical guide to liquidity in Solana DeFi: pool depth, slippage math, impermanent loss, and the constant product formula with worked examples.

 Most people guess at liquidity.
-They look at a pool, see a big TVL number, and assume their swap will go through clean.
+They look at a pool, see a big number, and assume their swap will go through clean.
 Then they push 5,000 USDC at a small token, watch the price move 8 percent against them, and learn the hard way that a pool's headline value has very little to do with how much actual room it gives a trader.

 1. What liquidity actually means

+In traditional markets you measure liquidity through bid-ask spread and order book depth.
 DeFi rewrote that.
-There is no order book on Raydium or Orca.
+There is no classic order book on Raydium or Orca.
 There is a pool.
-The pool holds two assets, and a deterministic formula decides what comes out for what goes in.
-The deeper the pool, the less the formula bites you.
-The shallower the pool, the more the formula owns you.
+The pool holds two assets, and a simple math rule decides what comes out for what goes in.
+The deeper the pool, the less the rule bites you.
+The shallower the pool, the more it owns you.

 Liquidity is not the money in the pool.
 It is how much price movement that money buys you for a given trade size.
 A $10M pool with a thin live range can be tighter than a $1M pool with a wide one.